Fred Doe

-Alfred George "Fred" Doe (April 18, 1864 – October 4, 1938) was a professional baseball pitcher who played in the minor leagues from 1886 to 1902, and in the Players' League (PL) in 1890.
+Alfred George "Fred" Doe (April 18, 1864 – October 4, 1938) was an American professional baseball pitcher who played in the minor leagues from 1886 to 1902, and in the Players' League (PL) in 1890.
 Doe played in one game for both the Buffalo Bisons and the Pittsburgh Burghers in 1890.

 Early life

 Doe was born on April 18, 1864, in Gloucester, Massachusetts, to George and Elizabeth (Flynn) Doe.
 He grew up in Rockport, Massachusetts.

 Baseball career

 Early baseball career

 Doe began his long minor league career in 1886, with the Newburyport Clamdiggers of the New England League.
 He also played with Haverhill in 1886 and 1887.
 Doe was also the occasional player-manager of both Newburyport and Haverhill.

 Major League Baseball

 On August 23, 1890, Doe started a game for the Buffalo Bisons of the Players' League.
 He allowed 10 hits, eight earned runs, seven base on balls, and struck out two Boston Reds hitters over 6.0 innings.
 Boston won the game 10–0.